ARM-software/ML-examples/kleidiai-examples/audiogen/README.md

 ## Setup

-### Create a workspace directory
+### Step 1
+Clone this repository in your terminal, then navigate to `kleidiai-examples/audiogen/` directory.

+### Step 2
-Create a separate directory for managing the dependencies and repositories.
+Create a workspace directory for managing the dependencies and repositories.
 Export the WORKSPACE variable to point to this directory, which you will use in the following steps:
 ```bash
 mkdir my-workspace
 export WORKSPACE=$PWD/my-workspace
 ```

-### Download the Stable Audio Open Small Model
+### Step 3
-Stable Audio Open Small is an open-source model optimized for generating short audio samples, sound effects, and production elements using text prompts.
+Download the Stable Audio Open Small Model.
+The model is open-source and optimized for generating short audio samples, sound effects, and production elements using text prompts.

 Login to HuggingFace and navigate to the model landing page: [https://huggingface.co/stabilityai/stable-audio-open-small/tree/main](https://huggingface.co/stabilityai/stable-audio-open-small/tree/main)